 - Remove tax loopholes and simplify the tax system with a single income tax rate of 35% (for personal, company and trust income).

-- Increase the annual land value tax on residential land (established in Phase 1) to 1.25%.
+- Increase the annual land value tax to 1.25% on residential land (established in Phase 1), and commercial land.